brennanhilton/p8105_hw3_bhb2128/homework_3.md

 Problem 3
 =========

-*description of dataset* The National Oceanic and Atmospheric Association (NOAA) provides weather data.
+The National Oceanic and Atmospheric Association (NOAA) provides weather data.
 This dataset contains 2595176 rows and 7 columns.
 The data are for five variables measured from all weahter stations daily in New York state from January 1, 1981 through December 31, 2010.
 The variables are precipiation, snowfall, snow depth, maximum temperature, and minimum temperature.
 There is a lot of missing data, which is an issue for calculating descriptive statistics in r.
 Thus, missing values will often need to be filtered out.

 *Do some data cleaning.
 Create separate variables for year, month, and day.
 Ensure observations for temperature, precipitation, and snowfall are given in reasonable units.
 For snowfall, what are the most commonly observed values?
 Why?*